 - My intention is to illuminate, not intimidate.

 For readers with expert skills in mathematics, the fun lies in Quadernity’s novelty of approach.
 Numbers are numinous and visions are venerated in my beginner’s mind.
 Intriguing intuitions arise and are confirmed by calculations, rather than the other way around.

-For both the math-o-philic and the math-oh-iffy, “ah ha!” moments will take you by surprise as you read the chapters in this unit.
+For both the math-o-philic and the math-oh-iffy, scattered “ah ha!” moments will take you by surprise as you read the chapters in this unit.

 Included are slide presentations; some are animated and many are personally narrated.
 (Be sure to turn on sound.)